 Inspired by central Italian cuisine, La Lupa is a Roman-style pizzeria-cum-modern Italian restaurant offering an epic natural wine selection to accompany.
 Begin with their seasonal starters like roasted Roman artichokes with ricotta and bottarga or burrata with asparagus, yolk, pistachio, vincotto before moving on to their classic pizzas and pastas (with a few unexpected twists).

 For authentic homemade Mexican cuisine, you’ll want to dip your chip in El Torito’s delicious menu.
 This fave West End restaurant has been around for as long as we can remember, so you know it's good.
 The decor is simple, the fajitas are sizzling and the combos are seriously good value.

 Run by local Hare Krishnas, Govinda’s is a vegetarian restaurant offering the most affordable and altruistic feeds in Brisbane.
 Their feast meal more than lives up to its name with jasmine rice, vegetable curry, vegetarian koftas and tomato chutney.
-A deadest steal at 12 clam.
+A deadest steal at $12 for a small plate.

 Bird’s Nest Yakitori